 UIC Climate Commitments

 The University of Illinois at Chicago is committed to creating a resilient campus and recognizes the impacts of climate change.
-The UIC Climate Commitments include goals to become a carbon neutral campus by 2050 and to become a zero waste, net zero water and biodiverse campus.
+The UIC Climate Commitments include goals to become a carbon neutral campus by 2050 and also to become a zero waste, net zero water and biodiverse campus.

-The Climate Commitments further the goals of the 2009 Climate Action Plan which aimed to reduce the University’s carbon emissions to 40% below 2004 levels by 2030 and 80% below 2004 levels by 2050.
 These efforts are led by the Office of Sustainability in conjunction with the Chancellor’s Committee on Sustainability and Energy (CCSE).

 UIC will strive to achieve carbon neutrality with net zero greenhouse gas (GHG) emissions through reducing and offsetting emissions related to operations and travel.